Therapies I’ve tried

 I had no luck with it for sugar cravings and insomnia.
 It did work for my back-muscle spasms, sciatica pain, and hypothyroidism.
 It did not end the sciatica attack, but it stopped the pain for a while.

 In the case of the cravings and insomnia, I was treated for adrenal and liver issues — very common in Chinese medicine — on the assumption that that was behind those complaints.
 The fact that the symptoms did not resolve might simply mean that our assumption was wrong.
-For all I know I now have the strongest liver on the planet.
-I might try swallowing some mercury just to see.

 In 2020 I used it to head off another sciatica flare, which worked like a charm, and to deal with adrenal-ish issues such as nausea after drinking caffeine, which also worked well, knock on wood.